 Springtime is a wonderful season for many individuals, as it provides an opportunity to finally embrace the warmer weather and engage in outdoor activities such as sports.
 However, it's not just the blossoming flowers and sunshine that spring brings; it also brings with it an increased risk of sports injuries.
 Whether you're a seasoned athlete or just starting out, sports injuries can affect anyone, and they can range from minor sprains to more severe conditions that require medical attention.

-For those suffering from a sports-related injury, the physical therapy services at OAA Orthopaedic Specialists are available to provide you with comprehensive care that will get you back on track and playing the sport you love.
-Ready to get back in the game?
-Schedule an appointment with us today.
+For those suffering from a sports-related injury, the at are available to provide you with comprehensive care that will get you back on track and playing the sport you love.
+Ready to get back in the game? with us today.

 Here are the top 6 spring injuries every athlete should avoid this season:

 Overuse injuries are some of the most common spring sports injuries and can affect individuals of all ages and skill levels.
 These injuries are typically caused by repetitive motions and stress that are placed on specific parts of the body, such as the hands, wrists, elbows, and knees.
 One common overuse injury is tennis elbow, which is a strain or tear in the tendons that attach the forearm muscles to the elbow.
 It's caused by the repetitive motion of hitting a tennis ball and can cause pain and discomfort when lifting objects or extending the arm.
 Overuse injuries are common in spring sports where repetitive motions are used such as in baseball or golf.